zeraien/tile_cutter_cocos2d_py/README.md

 ======================

-Because I couldn't not get the famed https://github.com/jlamarche/Tile-Cutter and https://github.com/psineur/Tile-Cutter/network to work in Mac OS X 10.7, with PNG images, I googled around and found a simply python implementation.
+Because I couldn't not get the famed https://github.com/jlamarche/Tile-Cutter and https://github.com/psineur/Tile-Cutter/network to work in Mac OS X 10.7, with PNG images, I googled around and found a simple python implementation.

 Improving upon it, and adding support for creation of cocos2d-esque plist files, here we are.